m2lines/m2lines.github.io/content/_index.md

 Welcome to M&#x00B2LInES: a large international collaborative project for improving climate projections using scientific machine learning.

-Our team include scientists from New York University, Princeton, Columbia, NCAR, MIT,and CNRS.
+Our team includes scientists from New York University, Princeton, Columbia, NCAR, MIT,and CNRS.